Play (play)

+An SMSU Theatre Program production of 'Play' by Samuel Beckett.

 Play is a one-act play by Samuel Beckett.
 It was written between 1962 and 1963 and first produced in German as Spiel on 14 June 1963 at the Ulmer Theatre in Ulm-Donau, Germany, directed by Deryk Mendel, with Nancy Illig (W1), Sigfrid Pfeiffer (W2) and Gerhard Winter (M).
 The first performance in English was on 7 April 1964 at the Old Vic in London.
 It was not well-received upon its British premiere.

 Synopsis

 The curtain rises on three identical grey funeral "urns", about three feet tall by preference, arranged in a row facing the audience.
 They contain three stock characters.
 In the middle urn is a man (M).
 To his right is his wife (W1) or long-time partner.
 The third urn holds his mistress (W2).
 Their "[f]aces [are] so lost to age and aspect as to seem almost part of the urns."
 Beckett had used similar imagery before, Mahood's jar in The Unnameable, for example, or the dustbins occupied by Nell and Nagg in Endgame.